 The Color of the Season | Revlon

 Revson introduced seasonality into the beauty market.
 Similar to the fashion industry, he would choose new colors for fall and spring.
 He promoted the idea of collecting polishes and choosing a shade based on the woman's mood, outfit, and even the weather.
-Makeup and beauty products were accessories, not just a routine.
+He marketed cosmetic products with the idea that makeup and beauty products were accessories, not just a routine.

 The Celebrity Factor | Max Factor